silasnatterer/bfp/coupling/README.md

 BFP_CONFIG="../precice-config-Tms.py" ./run.sh muscle_zN_Tms.feb
 ./fibers ../settings_fibers.py case_zN_Tms.py
 ```
-Note that you need to set the *BFP_CONFIG* environment variable if you want the preCICE adapter to use the correct config.
+Note that you need to set the *BFP_CONFIG* environment variable if you want the preCICE adapter to use the correct configuration.